Is model rocketry safe?

 Unusual engine arrangements should be developed carefully.
-If the thrust is out of balance, or ignition fails, the rocket may fly off course making it unsafe.
+If the thrust is out of balance, or if ignition is not successful in every engine, the rocket may fly off course making it unsafe.

 More Information (pages 21-24 of “The Classic Collection”)

-Before attempting to build a multi-stage rocket, the rocketeer should build and fly several single stage rockets to familiarize themselves with the principles involved.
-The reliability of a two stage rocket is always less than a single stage rockets, and as more stages are added the reliability drops even farther.
-Hence, more building and flying skill is required as the rockets become more complex.
+Before attempting to build a multistage rocket, you should build and fly several single stage rockets to familiarize yourself with the principles involved.
+The reliability of a two stage rocket is always less than a single stage rocket; as more stages are added the reliability becomes less.
+Hence, more building and flying skill is required as model rockets become more complex.

 More Information (pages 3-6 of “The Classic Collection”)

-Use cellophane tape to tape booster engine on the bottom to the upper stage on the top together.
-Wrap masking tape around rear of upper stage engine and front of booster stage engine to friction fit into the engine tubes.
+Use cellophane tape to connect the top of the booster engine to the bottom of the upper stage engine.
+If needed, wrap masking tape around rear of upper stage engine and front of booster stage engine to friction fit into the engine mount.
 Push upper stage until it stops against engine block and fits snugly.
-Slide booster stage onto assembly until booster engine stops against the engine block.
-Continue preparing the booster engine with an igniter for launching.

 The balsa fins won’t stay on my rocket when I glue them.
 How can I keep them on?